prestonharberts/bib/Bible/joel2.md

 > Let the priests, those who serve the LORD, weep
 > From the vestibule all the way back to the altar.
 > Let them say, “Have pity, O LORD, on your people;
->  “ Please do not turn over your inheritance to be mocked,
+> “Please do not turn over your inheritance to be mocked,
->  “ To become a proverb among the nations.
+> “To become a proverb among the nations.
->  “ Why should it be said among the peoples,
+> “Why should it be said among the peoples,
->  ‘ Where is their God?’
+> ‘Where is their God?’
 ## The LORD’s Response
 ###### ¶ 18
->  “ Then the LORD became zealous for his land;
+> “Then the LORD became zealous for his land;
->  “ He had compassion on his people.
+> “He had compassion on his people.
 ###### 19
->  “ The LORD responded to his people,
+> “The LORD responded to his people,
->  “ Look!
+> “Look!
 I am about to restore your grain
->  “ As well as fresh wine and olive oil.
+> “As well as fresh wine and olive oil.
->  “ You will be fully satisfied.
+> “You will be fully satisfied.
->  “ I will never again make you an object of mockery among the nations.
+> “I will never again make you an object of mockery among the nations.
 ###### 20
->  “ I will remove the one from the north far from you.
+> “I will remove the one from the north far from you.
->  “ I will drive him out to a dry and desolate place.
+> “I will drive him out to a dry and desolate place.
->  “ Those in front will be driven eastward into the Dead Sea,
+> “Those in front will be driven eastward into the Dead Sea,
->  “ And those in back westward into the Mediterranean Sea.
+> “And those in back westward into the Mediterranean Sea.
->  “ His stench will rise up as a foul smell.”
+> “His stench will rise up as a foul smell.”
 > Indeed, the LORD has accomplished great things!
 ###### ¶ 21
 > Do not fear, my land.